We personally test CBD products and may earn a commission if you shop through the links on this page. Here’s how we make money.

 Cons:

 If you’re looking for an affordable CBD oil with pleasant flavors, Five CBD is a great pick.
-You can choose from mint chocolate and citrus flavors with two high strengths.
+You can choose from mint chocolate and citrus flavors.

 Better yet, this full-spectrum oil has a high 5:1 ratio of CBD to minor cannabinoids, with third-party tests also showing notable terpene levels.
-Price-wise, you’re paying only 3 cents per mg — one of the lowest on the market.
 You can also subscribe to get another 30% off.

 Five CBD’s products are sourced from organic hemp and comprehensively tested by a third-party lab to verify their purity and potency.